ansys/pysam-sysml2/doc/source/examples/index.rst

 Examples
 ########

-This section provides some examples of how to use PySam SysML2.
+This section provides some examples of how to use PySAM SysML2.

 .. only:: html